-The way I do it is to add a small amount of virgin olive oil to the pan before heating it.
+The way I do it is to add a small amount of coconut oil to the pan before heating it.
 I especially do this when cooking scrambled eggs and frittatas in a cast iron skillet.
 I find this is the best way to cook egg dishes as it primes the pan for cooking and avoids burnt-on residue forming.

 One thing…cast iron pans heat slower and retain heat longer than other pans.
 So don’t let your eggs sit in the pan once they are done.
 You can turn off the heating element but the eggs will continue to cook.

 Some people may not be sure about what temperature to cook eggs on cast iron skillet.
 I use low to medium heat, never high.